 Studies show that willpower and perseverance exercises that people set out on in the form of New Year’s resolutions fail in over 70% of cases.
 One of the reasons is establishing a very large number of objectives that one might want to achieve simultaneously: to spend more time with the family, to reach the ideal weight, to take on physical exercise, and so on.
 If willpower is a richer resource than some psychologists consider, it only works wonders when we remain anchored in reality, understanding that we cannot change overnight, but progressively, over time.

 Talking about her own method of juggling daily tasks, a journalist friend of Dr Denise Cummins revealed the trick that helps her maintain her willpower: “It’s like eating an elephant—one bite at a time, and you’re not allowed to look up to see how much is left.”

 As Muraven’s studies show, activating our willpower to embrace change for the sake of others’ opinions and not out of personal conviction is an artificial way of working with ourselves, resulting in fragile and short-term effects.

 To truly develop our self-control, we must be authentic in our desires, motivations, and actions.
 Otherwise, we will only score temporary successes or repeated failures.
 This proves that we cannot blame a lack of willpower for not making progress, but going in a direction that is incompatible with our real needs.

-No wonder it’s often said that if we want something with all our heart (our heart, not our brother’s, parents’, or children’s) we will get what we long for.
+No wonder it’s often said that if we want something with all our heart (our heart, not our brother’s, parents’, or children’s heart) we will get what we long for.

 Even if it’s called willpower, it’s not enough to want it—we must also be able to do it.
-Among the listed strategies, rest plays a key-role in developing willpower.
-A poor quality sleep or an insufficient amount of sleep affects our ability to resist temptations and to follow through with building positive habits.
+Among the listed strategies, rest plays a key role in developing willpower.
+Poor quality sleep or an insufficient amount of sleep affects our ability to resist temptation and to follow through with building positive habits.

 Genia Ruscu has a master’s degree in counselling in the field of social work.